DanielCardonaRojas/elm-signup/readme.md

 # Elm Signup form with client and server side validation

-Inputs can specify how they want their validations displayd (on at time or a list of all failed validations) inputs can specify which event triggers the display of validation messages `OnInputchange or OnBlur`
+Inputs can specify how they want their validations displayed (one at time or a list of all failed validations) (`Queued or Mass`) inputs can specify which event triggers the display of validation messages `OnInputchange or OnBlur`

 In this example a server can validate the submission of the form, it is expected that the server